-The Master of Arts Program in Digital Studies allows students in the College to combine a BA program in an undergraduate major with an interdisciplinary MA program in Digital Studies.
-The MA program allows students flexibility to explore interests in a number of areas, including textual analysis, computational linguistics, historical or cultural studies, and digital arts and media.
+The four-year joint BA/MA in Digital Studies allows students in the College of the University of Chicago to combine a BA program with the MA in Digital Studies.
+The Digital Studies curriculum allows students flexibility to explore their interests in areas such as digital texts, digital art and archaeology, digital media, and computational linguistics.

-Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three contiguous quarters.
+Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three consecutive quarters.

 Where to Begin

-Qualified students in the College who wish to pursue a joint BA/MA degree in Digital Studies should consult with their College Adviser and/or the College BA/MA Adviser, followed by conversations with the Digital Studies program director and the Dean of Students Office in the Division of the Humanities.
+Qualified students in the College who wish to pursue a joint BA/MA in Digital Studies should consult with their College adviser and/or the College BA/MA Adviser, followed by conversations with the Director of Digital Studies and the Dean of Students Office in the Division of the Humanities.
 Interested students are advised to begin these discussions by the end of their second year in the College.

-Potential applicants should meet with the BA/MA Adviser in the College during the Autumn Quarter of their third year to fill out a BA/MA worksheet.
-The BA/MA Adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within four years.
+Potential applicants should meet with their College adviser during the Autumn Quarter of their third year to confirm that they are far enough along in their College program to complete the course requirements for both degrees within four years.

-Permission to receive concurrent BA/MA degrees in Digital Studies is a privilege extended only to those undergraduate students who have demonstrated a record of uncommon excellence and who are sufficiently advanced in the fulfillment of the undergraduate degree requirements.
+Permission to receive concurrent BA and MA degrees is a privilege extended only to those undergraduate students who have demonstrated a record of uncommon excellence and who are sufficiently advanced in the fulfillment of the undergraduate degree requirements.
 The academic demands on these students are significant, and applicants are carefully reviewed in the context of both their undergraduate major and the Digital Studies degree requirements.

 - Applicants should have a GPA of 3.55 or higher for their undergraduate work and are expected to have entered their major.

-- Applicants are expected to have completed 39 of the 42 courses required for graduation, including all general education requirements (exceptions must be approved by the Digital Studies Program Director), before entering concurrent residence status for the three quarters preceding the anticipated quarter of graduation.
+- Applicants are expected to have completed 39 of the 42 courses required for graduation, including all general education requirements (exceptions must be approved by the Director of Digital Studies), before entering concurrent residence status for the three quarters preceding the anticipated quarter of graduation.

 How to Apply